ManuelEibl/TRLFS_analysis_tool/Readme.md

 Saves x,y data as .asc file for the data selected in the lister box in a selected folder.

 ### Save all
 Saves all files in listerbox as .asc files in selected folder.
+Changes, such as a background subtraction, made to the data are kept.

 ### Plot
 Plots selected data.